 The Office of the Registrar provide support and information related to financial aid (i.e. OSAP / Government Aid) as well as other awards, and fees.

+Office of the Registrar

-Location: GH 108
+Location: Gilmour Hall (GH) 108

 Website: https://registrar.mcmaster.ca/

+Contact the Office via online chat on their website

 FINANCIAL ASSISTANT PROGRAMS